A sheriff and his old friend meet at their childhood haunt

 Years later, as Sheriff of Chisolm Springs, I was surprised when Lewis returned to his ancestral home and took over ol’ Doc Johnson’s practice.
-I could understand the appeal of his folk’s gable roofed mansion, moving in instead of selling the place after they passed.
+After his parents passed, I could understand Lewis’ desire to move into his folk’s gable roofed mansion.
 Hell, I helped him unpack.
 Yet, I always figured the aftermath of the murders, the inability to remember what took place would have discouraged his return.

 “Wayne, where are you?”
 Lewis asked.

 “Still at the office,” I said, the disappearance of a local drug dealer having occupied most of my week.

 “Can you meet me at the old Wickum place?” he asked.
 “I’ve found something related to Abby’s disappearance.”